coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/5_Processing_RMarkdown_Files.md

 It is worth noting that regardless of whether you choose to render programatically or using the RStudio knitting tool, rendering to PDF output format requires LateX to work.

 ### Task
+Try to render your R Markdown file.
+Note that the rendered output should automatically save in the same location on your computer that your `.Rmd` file is saved in.